modernistik/parse-stack/README.md

 ```

 ### Counting
 If you only need to know the result count for a query, provide count a non-zero value.
 However, if you need to perform a count query, use `count()` method instead.
-As a reminder, there are a few [caveats to counting records as detailed by Parse](https://parse.com/docs/rest/guide#queries-counting-objects).

 ```ruby
  # get number of songs with a play_count > 10